topranks/homerlabs/labs/codfw_migrate/README.md

 In VRRP the MAC is created based on the VRRP group ID configured on participating hosts.
 That means regardless of what IP is configured as the VRRP VIP on (for example) group 10, the virtual MAC will be the same.
 Knowing that is the case we can thus change the VRRP VIP on the core routers, while keeping the virtual MAC "alive".
 In other words the VRRP VIP can change, but the core routers will continue to process frames sent to the virtual MAC, and the MAC will continue to be in the L2 forwarding tables of all devices on the Vlan.
 We can use this property to give us a window, during which end-hosts may have either the old or new MAC for the subnet's gateway in their ARP/ND cache, and still ensure all packets are forwarded.
 Roughly speaking the steps are as follows:

-1. Move the virtual-chassis link that connects to CORE2 to SPINE1, bridging the Vlan to SPINE1 / VXLAN fabirc.
+1. Move the virtual-chassis link that connects to CORE2 to SPINE2, bridging the Vlan to SPINE2 / VXLAN fabirc.
-2. Enable the IRB / Anycast GW interface on the SPINE switches so they begin to answer ARP/ND queries for the GW IP ** At this point there is an IP conflict on the network, devices may get either the VRRP or Anycast GW MAC if they ARP/ND for the gateway.
+2. Enable the IRB / Anycast GW interface on SPINE2 so it begins to answer ARP/ND queries for the GW IP ** At this point there is an IP conflict on the network, devices may get either the VRRP or Anycast GW MAC if they ARP/ND for the gateway.
-3. Change the VRRP VIP on the core routers so they no longer answer ARP/ND queries for the GW IP ** At this point anything that ARPs for the GW will get the Anycast MAC belonging to the Spines ** Traffic sent to the VRRP MAC by hosts with cached entry will still be forwarded by the cores, however
+4. Change the VRRP VIP on the core routers so they no longer answer ARP/ND queries for the GW IP ** At this point anything that ARPs for the GW will get the Anycast MAC belonging to the Spines ** Traffic sent to the VRRP MAC by hosts with cached entry will still be forwarded by the cores, however
+5. Enable IPv6 RAs for the Vlan on SPINE2
+   ** This creates another conflict, with the CRs and SPINE2 sending RAs with different MACs
+8. Disable IPv6 RA generation on the CRs
+   ** Meaning only SPINE2 is sending RAs into the Vlan
-4. Wait for ARP/ND to expire or force update the ARP/ND cache on end hosts ** After which all hosts will be sending outbound traffic to the Anycast MAC / Spines
+7. Wait for ARP/ND to expire or force update the ARP/ND cache on end hosts ** After which all hosts will be sending outbound traffic to the Anycast MAC / Spines
+8. Wait for hosts to add new default upon receipt of RA from SPINE2, and wait for old default from CRs to time out
-5. Move the remaining virtual-chassis link from CORE1 to SPINE2, taking the CORE routers completely out of the Vlan.
+9. Move the remaining virtual-chassis link from CORE1 to SPINE2, taking the CORE routers completely out of the Vlan.

 ### Initial state